 The sorry state of the GOP voters’ questionable intelligence, the absence of basic scientific knowledge and the ease with which they have been led to believe obviously false campaign rhetoric has been breath-taking.

 And their apparent studied ignorance on such issues as climate change, the threat of rising sea levels, the obvious environmental degradation, the pollution of air, water and soil from their corporate paymasters, the stubborn racism, and their obvious lack of knowledge of history, science, international relations, drug policy, privatized prisons, gun violence, income and wealth inequality, access to medical care, etc, etc has been appalling and lends further credence to making the comparisons with the Know-Nothings.

 Dr Kohls is a retired physician from Duluth, MN, USA.
 He writes a weekly column for the Duluth Reader, the area’s alternative newsweekly magazine.
 His columns deal with the dangers of American fascism, corporatism, militarism, racism, malnutrition, Big Pharma’s psychiatric drugging and over-vaccination regimens, and other movements that threaten the environment, health, democracy, civility and longevity of the populace.
 Many of his columns are archived at http://duluthreader.com/search?search_term=Duty+to+Warn&p=2; http://www.globalresearch.ca/authors?query=Gary+Kohls+articles&by=&p=&page_id= or at https://www.transcend.org/tms/search/?q=gary+kohls+articles

-Posted by GPD on February 6, 2017, With 850 Reads Filed under Investigations.
+Posted by GPD on February 6, 2017, With 865 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.